madlambda/Acorn/docs/hierarchical-fs.md

 A typed file system extends these UNIX types and makes explicit its type structure.
 A directory become a file of type "structure", which means it holds attributes or member fields.
 The regular UNIX file is just a file of type “byte array” or []byte.
-Other file types can be used to constraint the kind of data user can put on it.
+Other file types can be used to constrain the kind of data user can put on it.
 For example, a file of type "int32" only accepts 32-bit signed integers, a file of type "[4]byte" only accepts 4 bytes and so on.